Madagascar is so unique you might call it the eighth continent

 Adrift in the Indian Ocean after separating from Asia and Africa in the time of the dinosaurs, Madagascar has evolved quite separately.
 Eighty percent of the nation’s flora and fauna are found nowhere else on Earth and the culture is equally inimitable.
 The Malagasy people began to arrive just 2000 years ago, and have developed their own language and fascinating spiritual traditions.
 Those who like to journey off the beaten track will delight in Madagascar’s authenticity.
 Tourism levels are low and the country is large.
 Explore golden beaches and rich forests with a glorious sense of the untouched.

-Our trusted local partners in Madagascar
+Our trusted local experts in Madagascar

 - We handpick only the very best local travel companies